mattyschell/postgisbase/README.md

 Delusions of PostGrandeur.

+# Dependencies

+1. PostgreSQL with PostGIS extension
+   1a.
+Developed with PostgreSQL 10.6 for Windows x86-64 and PostGIS 2.5.0
+   1b.
+Privileges to create a database, users, schemas 1c.
+Terminal with psql on PATH
+2. Python (2.7) on PATH

 # Provision Database, Schemas, Users, Functions

-Database creation executes as the postgres superuser with trust authentication (no password).
-We will create the gis user with the input PGBSUPERPASSWORD.
+We will create a new 'gis' user with the input PGBSUPERPASSWORD.
+If your existing superuser connects via non-standard hosts, passwords, or users, externalize them first.

+    $ export PGPORT=5433
+    $ export PGPASSWORD=ILuvMyDataBae247
+    $ export PGHOST=aws.dollar.dollar.bill
-    $ export PGBHOST="localhost"
+    $ export PGUSER=postgres2

+Then run this.
+Replace the new user password below if you like.

-    $ export PGBSUPERPASSWORD="BeMyDataBae!"
+    $ export PGBSUPERPASSWORD=BeMyDataBae
-    $ psql -h $PGBHOST -p 5432 -U postgres -v v1=$PGBSUPERPASSWORD -f ./setup/createdatabase.sql
+    $ psql -v v1=$PGBSUPERPASSWORD -f ./setup/createdatabase.sql
     $ export PGPASSWORD=$PGBSUPERPASSWORD
-    $ ./functions/installfunctions.sh "$PGBHOST"
+    $ ./functions/installfunctions.sh

 # Unit Tests